What are the stages of idiopathic pulmonary fibrosis?

 Stage 1: Recently diagnosed

-When you're first diagnosed with IPF, doctors may also conduct a series of tests to understand disease progression and decide on treatment options.
-They may ask questions about symptoms, particularly shortness of breath and cough.
-Pulmonary Function Tests (PFTs) or Lung Function Tests show doctors how much air the lungs can hold, and how forcefully someone can push air out.
-They may also conduct a six-minute walk test to measure how much you can exercise and your shortness of breath during activity.
+When a person is first diagnosed with IPF, doctors typically conduct diagnostic tests to further understand the progression of the disease and what treatment options might be most effective.
+They will ask about symptoms and severity, and perform Pulmonary Function or Lung Function Tests to gauge how much air the lungs can hold.
+They may also conduct a walk test to measure an individual’s shortness of breath during activity.